 Expectations are that if controversial recommendations are made by the review committee, GFEC, or the UAPC, interested parties will work together in good faith towards a resolution that serves the needs of students and the program faculty and staff, as well as broader institutional considerations.

-- To conclude the program review, the provost will formally send the report and recommendations to the dean and program faculty and with thanks for their participation in the process.
+To conclude the program review, the provost will formally send the report and recommendations to the dean and program faculty and with thanks for their participation in the process.
 The program enters the regular 10‐year cycle for program review unless there are recommendations for an intermediate review in a shorter time frame.
 In annual reports on program review, the provost notifies UW System Administration that the five‐year review for the new program has been completed.